PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-12.md

 }
 ```

-- To process array, I need to call `ProcessToken` on all elements of that array.
+- To process array, we need to call `ProcessToken` on all elements of that array.

 ```csharp
 private static int ProcessArray(JArray array)